Cluedo: Strategy

-Navigating the board

-The next opportunity is choice of initial rooms to enter.
-Again Mrs. Peacock has an advantage in that she is closest to the Conservatory, a corner room with a secret passage, enabling a player on their turn to move immediately to another room and make a suggestion after rolling the dice.
-Miss Scarlett has a similar advantage with the Lounge.
 Making as many suggestions as possible maximises how much information a player can gain, which is advantageous.
 Therefore, moving into a new room as frequently as possible is one way to meet this goal.
+Mrs. Peacock has an advantage in that she is closest to the Conservatory, a corner room with a secret passage, enabling a player on their turn to move immediately to another room and make a suggestion after rolling the dice.
+Miss Scarlett has a similar advantage to the Lounge.
 Players should make good use of the secret passages.
 Following the shortest path between rooms then is a good choice, even if a player already holds the card representing that room in their hand.
-As mentioned earlier, blocking passage of another player prevents them from attaining rooms from which to make suggestions.
-Various single space tracks on the board can therefore become traps, which are best avoided by a player when planning a path from room to room.
+Blocking the passage of another player prevents them from attaining rooms from which to make suggestions.